mdibaiee/mahdi.blog/_drafts/2019-07-27-discrimination-iran.md

 [Health is a fundamental human right](https://www.who.int/mediacentre/news/statements/fundamental-human-right/en/), but the embargo clearly goes against giving people access to life-saving medicine.
 It brings tears to my eyes to think about people losing a loved one over inability to access a drug or medical device that's no longer available in Iran.

-# Rial Fluctuations: An Unpredictable Life
+# Currency Fluctuations: An Unpredictable Life

 I'm pretty sure most of the people reading this blog post, unless they are Iranians, will not find this section familiar.
 It's [fortunately] not a common experience across the planet, but let me tell you about living a life of zero predictability.

 Imagine this: You sell your car today, and you start a hunt for a new car to buy as a replacement.
 For the sake of the example, you are looking for a second-hand car.
-I don't want to bore you with millions and billions of currency being spent, as is the case in Iran, so I will use a dummy currency unit here.
-You sold  your car for 1000 units, and during the week you are looking for a new car, you start to see the car you just sold and every other car on the market, is gaining price like crazy, after a week, the same car that you sold is priced at 1800 units of currency and it's growing.
+I will use a dummy currency unit here to simplify the example.
+You sold  your car for 1000 units, and during the week you are looking for a new car, you start to see the car you just sold and every other car on the market, is gaining price exponentially, after a week, the same car that you sold is priced at 1800 units of currency and it's growing.
 It's like putting a car on neutral in a downward slope and seeing it go up the hill!
 Now you are left with 1000 units of currency, and you are only able to buy the same car if you put in your extra 800 savings, otherwise you are going to ride a car with significantly less quality.
 (More on [Iran's inflation](https://www.reuters.com/article/us-iran-economy-imf-idUSKCN1S509Q) as a result of tighter sanctions)

 I am pretty sure no matter how much I try to help you visualize this, you can not comprehend what it means to live in such a situation.
 I always use the metaphor of being a circus actor trying to balance on a moving cylinder to describe what it means to survive the fluctuations of our currency, which in turn affects all your expenses, but not your income.